Shyan1943/pro4/README.md

         * enter `/admin` at the end of the url
         * Enter in the Username & password, which just created at the above step & press enter.

+### 10. To create and setup a new App :
+    i.
+At the Gitpod Terminal :
+        * Enter `ls -l` to make sure we can see the "manage.py" at our current working directory.
+        * Enter `django-admin startapp <app name>` to create a new apps ii.
+In the file *setting.py*, install the app & save